 3. Share Ownership Requirements.
-You are expected to acquire and retain shares of Company Stock with a fair market value equal to a specified multiple of your total cash compensation (your "Share Ownership Requirement").
-If you do not currently meet your Share Ownership Requirement, you must retain 100% of any Award distribution which you receive under Section 2 (which will be net of any tax withholdings) until your Share Ownership Requirement is satisfied.
-Thereafter you must maintain ownership of a sufficient number of shares of Company Stock to ensure that your Share Ownership Requirement remains satisfied.
-The satisfaction of the requirements of this Section 3 will be reviewed periodically as determined by the Committee.
-In addition, you may not dispose of any portion of the beneficial interest in Company Stock received (net of any withheld shares) on account of the Award within 12 months after the Company Stock is delivered to you, or such earlier time as you cease to be a "named executive officer" of the Company.
+You are expected to acquire and retain Shares with a fair market value equal to a specified multiple of your base salary (your "Share Ownership Requirement").
+If you do not currently meet your Share Ownership Requirement, you must retain 100% of any Award distribution which you receive under section 2 (which will be net of any tax withholdings) until your Share Ownership Requirement is satisfied.
+Thereafter you must maintain ownership of a sufficient number of Shares to ensure that your Share Ownership Requirement remains satisfied.
+The satisfaction of the requirements of this section 3 will be reviewed periodically as determined by the Committee.
+In addition, you may not dispose of any portion of the beneficial interest in Shares received (net of any Shares withheld) on account of the Award within 12 months after the Shares are delivered to you, or such earlier time as you cease to be a "named executive officer" of the Company.